CloudDelphi/LibreStaff/README.md

 # LibreStaff
-LibreStaff is a open source software for the management of the personnel of an enterprise.<br />
+LibreStaff is a open source software for human resources management.<br />

 Features
 -----------------------